dviggiano/Web-Safari/README.md

 ## Design Flaws
  * This app was intended to be created with vanilla JavaScript, but could greatly benefit from a framework such as React
- * Collections should have been designed more efficiently to reduce operations (such as the need for an encoder)
+ * Firestore collections should have been designed more efficiently to reduce operations (such as the need for an encoder)